OXID-eSales/developer_documentation/update/standard-update.rst

 Standard update
 ===============

 This document describes patches and minor updates of OXID eShop.
-Follow the steps below to upgrade the compilation from an existing version to a newer version.
+Follow the steps below to update the compilation from an existing version to a newer version.

 .. note::